peterhinch/micropython-micro-gui/README.md

 increase to the right.
 The graph plotting widget uses normal mathematical conventions within graphs.

-## 1.2 Screen, Window and Widget objects
+## 1.2 Screen Window and Widget objects

 A `Screen` is a window which occupies the entire display.
 A `Screen` can overlay another, replacing all its contents.
 When closed, the `Screen` below is